microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 The generated resolutions must be for a specific version of the `react-components` package.

 We can provide this functionality either on our docsite or as a published CLI package.

+#### Pros

+- Easier debugging for partners, there should only be one Fluent UI version in node_modules

+#### Cons

+- Need to work on a project to generate resolutions
+- Temporary, no need for this after major release

 ### Lockstep versioning for `beta` components